ally-Y06/cs-2450/assignments/journal.md

 //2450 Journal//
+//10-8-25//
+I learned about pair programming and callback functions (which have similar functionality to buttons because they allow events).

 //9-30-25//
 I learned more about and worked on C++ overloaded operators.
 Using "this->" can help track where a function is coming from.